go-rod/go-rod.github.io/javascript-runtime.md

 # Javascript Runtime

 We can use Rod to evaluate random javascript code on the page.
+Such as use it to read or modify the HTML content of the page.

 ## Eval on the page